 🇪🇪 Estonia vs 🇱🇹 Lithuania: crypto licensing compared

 Choosing between Estonia and Lithuania for a crypto licence starts with who you will answer to: Finantsinspektsioon (Estonian Financial Supervision and Resolution Authority) on one side, Bank of Lithuania (Lietuvos bankas) - single competent authority.
 Publicly selective stance: wants few, solid firms rather than the ~370-strong legacy VASP pool. on the other, via the MiCA CASP authorisation; implemented via the Crypto-Assets Market Act (Kruptovarade turu seadus, KrüTS), in force 1 July 2024. and the MiCA Crypto-Asset Service Provider (CASP) authorisation under Title V of Reg (EU) 2023/1114; replaced the national VASP registration.
 Single passportable licence covering the services applied for. respectively.
-The two regimes differ on 6 of 9 tracked decision dimensions, including timeline to authorisation and local substance.
-Every figure behind the comparison carries a last-verified date and a primary source.
+The public fields are shown below, with the full dated and sourced comparison included with access.

 | Dimension |